minershive/hiveon-kb/hiveon-asic-firmware/general/asic_faq.md

 Also, this situation may occur if there is no space on the ASIC, for example due to the large number of log files.
 In this case we recommend to reboot the ASIC and try again.

 There will appear a tab in ASIC for linking via farm_hash.
 And then you will have to make a choice: to use the current firmware + Hive OS Client, or to change the firmware.
 You can flash to Hiveon or any other firmware in the Hive dashboard.

+Please, also make sure that for flashing you use the ".tar.gz" file, not ".tar".

 #### Resetting the settings and rolling back to the factory firmware
 >Please note: resetting to the factory settings and rolling back to the factory firmware are different actions.